lukislama/Qualix/README.md

 # Using LAMPView

-Here you will find a step by step tutorial on how to use LAMPView and how to set it up using the GUI part of the application.
+Here you will find a step-by-step tutorial on how to use LAMPView and how to set it up using the GUI part of the application.

-After deploying LAMPView and connecting to it, you will see a login screen. ![Login screen](screenshots/Login%20screen.png) Login with an account that has administrative privileges, and you will be greeted with a empty Dashboard view.
+After deploying LAMPView and connecting to it, you will see a login screen. ![Login screen](screenshots/Login%20screen.png) Login with an account that has administrative privileges, and you will be greeted with an empty Dashboard view.
 ![Empty Dashboard view](screenshots/Empty%20Dashboard%20view.png)
 Dashboard view is the main view of the application, which will show you information about the quality of collected data at a glance.

 To navigate LAMPView, you can use the menu on the left side of the screen.
-To log out of LAMPView, use the *Log out* button on the upper right hand side of the screen.
+To log out of LAMPView, use the *Log-out* button on the upper right hand side of the screen.

 Now navigate to the List view by clicking on *List* in the view menu.